EmmaJin0210/Mood/README.md

     track of the "current_user" on the local machine.

     If the application needed to handle more users:
-    First of all, I would use a database such as SQLLite or MangoDB, instead of a simple Python dictionary.
+    First of all, I would use a database such as flask_sqlalchemy, instead of a simple Python dictionary, so user data can be stored more permanently in a configurable database, instead of just in memory.
+Afterwards, I would also create user models in a models.py.